Executive Editorial

 Mental preparation matters just as much.
 Referees must learn to leave the stresses of daily life behind and focus fully on the match in front of them.

-“You don’t ref to get in shape,” Sauer notes.
+“You don’t ref to get in shape,” Sauer and Kuehnle note.
 “You get in shape to ref.”

 Shaping Soccer Culture at the Community Level